-Continue reading Exam on Tuesday
+Continue reading Exam Results

 I’ve uploaded reports on the written assignment and on last year’s Inf1-DA exam.
 These give detailed notes on solutions and discuss the range of answers given by students.
 You can also find these on the coursework web page and the ITO past paper pages.

 Please fill out the short online feedback survey for Inf1-DA.
 This is organised centrally by the University, with all results sent to the individual course organiser and to the Director of Teaching.
 I read every comment individually, and for Informatics courses we post results online to help other students choosing courses for the future.

 |Feedback for this course:||Informatics 1: Data & Analysis|

 The tutorials web page now has the latest set of exercises.
 As before, Question 1 is based on content of Tuesday’s lecture, and material for Question 2 appears on Friday.

 Continue reading Week 10 Tutorial Exercises: Statistical Analysis

 In the most recent tutorial exercises you used the